chahnel/kroehne.github.io/4_Cookbook.md

 ### <span id="_Ref372283977" class="anchor"><span id="_Toc380472950" class="anchor"></span></span>Combo Box and Lists

 A combo box is a mix of a drop-down menu and a textbox which enables the user to choose from a list of several items (e.g., commands/links to other pages or images).
 Adding a ComboBox to a page is very similar as adding a Menubar with Menus.
 To create a ComboBox select the ComboBox-Object from the palette and drag and draw a ComboBox on the panel.
 A name can be set directly after by typing it in the appearing TextField or afterwards by using the Properties View.
 Thereafter open the Component Subtree Tab and click on the panel, so the ComboBox appears in the Component Subtree Tab.
-To add (a) ComboBoxItem(s) right-click the ComboBox and select “Add Combo Box Item” from the popup box.
+To add (a) ComboBoxItem(s) right-click the ComboBox and select ?Add Combo Box Item? from the popup box.
 A dialog box will show up in which a name for the ComboBoxItem has to be entered.
 This operation can be repeated for all MenuItems which should be added to a Menu.

-To link the ComboBoxItems to Images or other Pages, right-click the concerning ComboBoxItem in the Component Tree Tab and select “Link Image” or ”Link Page” from the popup box.
+To link the ComboBoxItems to Images or other Pages, right-click the concerning ComboBoxItem in the Component Tree Tab and select ?Link Image? or ?Link Page? from the popup box.

 The grafic shows the Component Subtree Tab with a list of all available objects (ComboBox and ComboBoxItems):